COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: Classification of galaxies with machine learning

 \subsection{Feature engineering}

-Feature engineering is the ML pre-processing step of selecting, evaluating, and adjusting features, including the handling of missing data, so that the ML model can better capture patterns in the data.
+In ML, features are the measurable properties available in the data that we select to make predictions on the objects we want to target.
+Feature engineering is the ML pre-processing step of selecting, evaluating, and adjusting features, including the handling of missing data, so that the ML model can better capture patterns in the data to make predictions.
 First of all, we selected all rest-frame magnitudes available in both COSMOS2015 and COSMOS2020.
 These are the magnitudes in the following bands: $NUV, \, u, \, r, \, i, \, z, \, Y, \, J, \, H$ and $ K $.
 To get an estimate of the impact of features on the decision-making process, we performed an initial training with the \texttt{XGB} algorithm, which easily allows the evaluation of feature importance.
 The results are shown in Fig. \ref{importance}.
-The importance is measured in terms of the F-score (or weight), which is the number of times a feature appears in the decision tree splitting.
+The importance is measured in terms of the F score (also known as weight, displayed by the orange bars), which is the number of times a feature appears in the decision tree splitting.
 The $r$, $NUV$, $J$, and $K$ bands are the most frequent features used in the decision-making process.
-This result is expected, as these bands are directly used in assigning the ground-truth labels.
-To gain deeper insight into feature impact, we also evaluated the SHAP score \citep{lundberg_unified_2017}, which indicates how much each feature contributes to the model’s predictions.
+This result is expected, as these bands are directly used in assigning the ground-truth labels, as described in Sect. \ref{trainandtest}.
+To gain deeper insight into feature impact, we also evaluated the SHAP score \citep{lundberg_unified_2017}, which indicates how much each feature contributes to the model’s predictions (blue bars).
 The rest-frame magnitudes in $r$, $NUV$, $J$, and $K$ are confirmed as the features with the greatest constraining power in the model predictions.
-These 4 magnitude bands are also the only rest-frame magnitudes available in the current release of the COSMOS2025 galaxy catalog at the moment of writing.
-Since the selection of features is not trivial, and often a few features with high importance simplify the model and lead to better performance than a large number of features, we chose to test and compare results using all magnitudes and with only the best-ranked 4.
+These four magnitude bands are also the only rest-frame magnitudes available in the current release of the COSMOS2025 galaxy catalog at the moment of writing.
+Since the selection of features is not trivial, and often a few features with high importance simplify the model and lead to better performance than a large number of features, we chose to test and compare results using all magnitudes and with only the best-ranked four.
 In Sect. \ref{results_sect_ml}, we describe the differences in performance depending on the set of chosen features in more detail.